 According to the “Project Management Body of Knowledge” (aka.
 The PMBOK Guide, the standard guidebook for project managers around the world), there are 5 types of project management processes:

-- initiating - recognising the beginning of the the project or a phase and that one phase can continue into the next one.
+- initiating - recognizing the beginning of the project or a phase and that one phase can continue into the next one.
 Initiation process keeps the team focused on the business or halt the project if it fails to meet all the needs and preferences.